A top 3 best practices in Geofence Advertising

 Like many coffee chains, Dunkin’ also sends app notifications to users entering a geofence with targeted location-based ads.
 They started this in Providence, Rhode Island back in 2014 with banner ads that included coupons for users to claim and use at their nearest Dunkin’ store.
 It proved to be a success with their loyal Dunkin’ customers and the campaign was then optimized and introduced to other markets.
 They noticed that consumers were saving coupons instead of redeeming them immediately.
 It gave Dunkin’ the idea to offer coupons to customers that were not loyal to Dunkin’ (basically those who don’t have the app), luring them to collect and save coupons, and eventually redeeming them by downloading their app.

 They’ve done other creative marketing campaigns that use geofencing too.
-On National Donut Day (Friday 2nd of June, 2023, you're welcome), Dunkin’ created a geofence ad campaign through Snapchat.
+On National Donut Day (Next one is on Friday 6th of June, 2025, you're welcome), Dunkin’ created a geofence ad campaign through Snapchat.
 Users had access to a giant pink frosted donut filter whenever they were in a geofence around a Dunkin’ store.
 It increased user engagement and reminded them of the national holiday and the added bonus fact that they could pick up a free donut.
 It was an effective way to drive customers to their stores and boost sales.

 Missed some of our previous geofence content?